Sierra-Alpha/desert/docs/project-report.md

    command.
 This allowed me to pass in file paths that contained the secrets rather than the secrets themselves so no meta data is left in the docker layer of the images.
-Later I decided it was safer to force users to renew their passwords on initial run so the use of there is less need for the script but would still serve a use if you wanted to build a container with hidden secrets but still host it online in a public domain.
+Later I decided it was safer to force users to renew their passwords on initial run so now there is less need for the script but would still serve a use if you wanted to build a container with hidden secrets but still host it online in a public domain.

-   For the second of these issues with the GUI connection to the container VNC required using self signed certificates or a Certificate Authority issued Cert for the full scale encrypted traffic using the VNC Server implementation but its also well documented that you can forward ports over the internet's defacto encryption software [SSH](https://www.ssh.com/ssh/tunneling/).
-So the SSH server handles the encrypted traffic connection and user authentication, and at the VNC client logon the client needs to authenticate again with another password for the VNC server.
+   For the second of these issues, the GUI connection to the container VNC required self signed certificates or a Certificate Authority issued certificate for the encrypted traffic using the VNC Servers implementation but its also well documented that you can forward ports over the internet's defacto encryption software [SSH](https://www.ssh.com/ssh/tunneling/).
+So the SSH server handles the encrypted traffic connection and user authentication, and at the VNC clients logon the client needs to authenticate again with another password for the VNC server.